-Estate duty is charged on the dutiable amount of the estate at a flat rate of 20% on the first R 30 million of the dutiable amount and a rate of 25% on the estate exceeding R 30 million when a person dies on or after 1 March 2018.
-For persons who died before 1 March 2018 the rate was 20% on the full dutiable amount.
+Estate duty is charged on the dutiable amount of the estate at a rate of 20% on the first R 30 million and thereafter at a rate of 25% on the excess above R 30 million.

-The 'dutiable amount' is the amount of the total value of property, less certain admissible deductions, less the abatement of R 3,5 million.
+The 'dutiable amount' is the amount of the total value of property, less certain admissible deductions, less the abatement of R 3.5 million.